 - a.
 Each angler may use only one rod or line, which must be attended at all times. - b.
 Only artificial lures and flies may be used.
-No natural or organic bait such as minnews, salmon eggs, worms, insects, or foodstuffs are allowed.
+No natural or organic bait such as minnows, salmon eggs, worms, insects, or foodstuffs are allowed.
 Scented attractants are illegal.
-Exception: Joffee Lake, near Mammoth Hot Springs, where children 11 years of age or younger may fish with worms as bait.
-See map and chart on pages 8-10, or inquire at the Mammoth Visitor Center. - c.
+(Exception: Gardner River drainage, where children 11 years of age or younger may fish with worms as bait.
+See next page.) - c.
 Hooks must be barbless, or barbs must be pinched down by pliers. - d.
 Lures may have only one hook with a single, double, or treble configuration.
 No fish snagging is allowed. - e.
 Flies may have only one hook with a single point.
 Up to two flies may be used on a single leader. - f.
 Leaded fishing tackle such as leaded splitshot sinkers, weighted jigs (lead molded to a hook), and soft lead-weighted ribbon for nymph fishing are not allowed.
 Lead core line and heavy (> 4 lb.) downrigger weights used to fish for deep-dwelling lake trout are permissible because they are too large to be ingested by wildlife.